Every year, I send out the same email to my newsletter subscribers, right before the start of the new year.

 All results oriented goals.

-And the problem with these are I have no control over them.
+And the problem with these is I have no control over them.
 I can’t control whether someone gives me money, signs up for my email list, or if my body decides to shed pounds.

 And neither can you.